 The best of the best, we pay tribute to the ‘Godfather of Surf Photography’ — Leroy Grannis.

 Leroy Grannis is a surf photographer veteran who’s well-known for capturing the essence of the beach and surf culture during the 1960s.
-Most of the popular photos from the golden age of surfing were taken by him, and a lot of them also appeared in multiple magazines such as Surfer, and Reef and Surfing Illustrated.
+Most of the popular photos from the golden age of surfing were taken by him, and a lot of them also appeared in multiple magazines such as Surfer, Reef, and Surfing Illustrated.

 Having grown up in Hermosa Beach in California, Leroy has already learned the ways of surfing long before he became a photographer.
 He competed as a surfer and paddler in the ’30s, then started his photography career as an assistant photographer for surfing competitions shortly after.
-In his tenure, he realized that no matter how expensive a camera is, if the photographer isn’t a surfer, they won’t be able to produce good surf pictures.
+During his tenure, he realized that no matter how expensive a camera is, if the photographer isn’t a surfer, they won’t be able to produce good surf pictures.

 Leroy’s photography style uses slow, low-contrast, and fine-grain film — which is pretty uncommon for photos during that time.
 Later on in his career, he developed a waterproof surfboard-mounted camera with the use of wood with a lens opening.
 In an interview with Juice Magazine, he shared,